aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/fontsettingcollection/_index.md

 ### getText() {#getText--}

+<b>@deprecated.</b> Please use the 'text' property instead.
 Gets and sets the text of the shape.

 ```javascript
 getText() : string;